kiranmv002/cs-core-python-projects/os/README.md

 # 💻 Operating Systems Projects

-This folder contains Operating Systems related simulations implemented in Python to understand core OS concepts practically.
+This folder contains Operating Systems simulations implemented in Python to understand core OS concepts practically.

+These projects focus on scheduling algorithms and memory management.

 ---